jkeisiri/TB-SERS-Analyzer/README.md

 ### 5. Result

 After the build process is complete, you will find the executable in the `dist/` folder.
 You can now run the application without needing Python installed on the system.
 ---

+### 6. User Manual

+After building the project using PyInstaller, you can use the standalone application without installing Python.

+✅ To run the application:
+    - Download the executable file from the Releases page.
+    - Locate TB-SERS-Analyzer.exe inside the downloaded folder.
+    - Double-click the .exe file to launch the program.

+---